myelintek/documentation/content/keras_dog_breed.rst

            |- sample_submission.csv

-We care about the labels.csv, it contains mappings between dog images and label of breeds.
+It contains 120 breeds,

-The dataset contain 120 breeds, but we choose the top 10 of those breeds to do classification.
+but we only choose the most popular 10 of those breeds to do classification.

+The labels.csv records mappings between dog images and labels of breeds.

-Now we start get the images name, and produce train_df and valid_df from labels.csv, each one is a dataframe consists of (id, breed).
+Now we start to read labels.csv, and to produce the train_df and valid_df, each contains a dataframe consists of many (id, breed) pairs.

-Define pathes:
+In the first, we have to define pathes of data:

 .. code-block:: python